c-argus/butter-and-jam/README.md

-# Cabare Stocklist - Coffee Shop Stocklist Management app
+# Cabare Stocklist - Coffee Shop Stocklist app

 ## About
 This application is designed to streamline inventory management for coffee shops, making it easy to keep track of stock levels, manage orders, and ensure the business never run out of essential supplies.